Many yoga poses are named after animals and other things in the natural world that they…

-Put a yoga block in between your inner thighs in Setu Bandhasana to squeeze as you push your hips towards the sky to bring stability to your back bend.
+To bring stability to your backbend in Setu Bandhasana, place a yoga block between your thighs and squeeze them together as you push your hips up towards the sky.
 This will help you minimize the use of your quadriceps and outer thighs.

-It will also help you notice better if you are lifting with a neutral spine which is what you want to achieve in Bridge Pose.
+It’ll also help you feel whether you’re lifting with a neutral spine, which is what you want to achieve in Bridge Pose.

-Strengthen your core by placing a block in between your knees in Navasana (Boat Pose).
-For even more of a challenge, place the block in between your ankles instead of your knees.
+Strengthen your core by placing a block between your knees in Navasana.
+For even more of a challenge, place the block between your ankles instead.

-You can also hold a block in your outstretched arms and raise it up and down in sync with your breath for a more dynamic Boat Pose.
+For a more dynamic Boat Pose, try holding a block in your outstretched arms and raising it up and down in sync with your breath.

 Chaturanga Dandasana / Four Limbed Staff Pose

-Chaturanga is a challenging asana that helps build upper body strength.
-But it also requires you to have some degree of upper body stability in order to practice safely to begin with.
+Chaturanga is a challenging asana that’ll help you build more upper body strength.
+However, in order to practice this pose safely, you’ll need some degree of upper body stability to begin with.

-To help keep your shoulders and chest at the correct level place a block underneath your sternum.
+To help keep your shoulders and chest at the correct level, place a block underneath your sternum or shoulders.
 This will help you concentrate on hugging your elbows inwards without your whole upper body collapsing.

-Padmasana is a seated cross-legged pose that is ideal for meditation.
-It calms the mind and helps you deepen your asana and meditation practice.
-But it can also be a core strengthening asana when you lift your seat off the ground with your arms.
+Padmasana, or Lotus Pose, is a seated cross-legged pose that’s ideal for meditation.
+It will help you calm your mind and deepen your asanas and meditation practice.
+But it can also be a core strengthening asana when you use your arms to lift your seat off the ground.

-It will help to place your hands on yoga blocks to extend your arm length for the lift.
-Make sure your blocks are stable and your hands do not slip off the blocks when you practice this variation.
+For the lift, it’ll help if you place your hands on yoga blocks to extend the length of your arms.
+When practicing this variation, make sure your blocks are stable and your hands don’t slip off of them.

 Bakasana / Crow Pose

-This is especially useful if you still have a fear of falling onto your face if you try to get into this arm balance for the first time.
+This is especially useful if you still have a fear of falling onto your face while trying to get into this arm balance for the first time.

 Salamba Sarvangasana / Supported Shoulderstand

 Place the yoga block underneath your sacrum to give your back extra support as you elevate your legs.
-This will allow you to concentrate on keeping your legs straight instead of struggling with keeping your hips over your shoulders.
+This will allow you to concentrate on keeping your legs straight instead of struggling to keep your hips over your shoulders.

 Virasana / Hero’s Pose

-Sit on a yoga block in Hero’s Pose to ease the strain from your ankles and lessen the stretch for your thighs.
-This will help you stay in the pose longer and get into a meditative state as you gently develop more mobility.
+In Hero’s Pose, sit on a yoga block to ease the strain on your ankles and lessen the stretch in your thighs.
+This will help you stay in the pose longer and get into a meditative state as you gently increase your mobility.

 Eka Pada Raja Kapotanasana / Pigeon Pose

-Pigeon is great for opening up tight hips, but is often difficult to maintain for longer than a second if you don’t have the hip mobility to begin with.
+While Pigeon Pose is great for opening up tight hips, it’s often difficult to maintain for longer than a second if you don’t have the necessary hip mobility to begin with.

-Help keep proper alignment and support your seat with a yoga block under the sitting bone of your front leg.
-It will help stretch your hips even while they are elevated.
+Place a yoga block under the sitting bone of your front leg to support your seat and maintain proper alignment.
+This will help you stretch your hips even while they’re elevated.

 Baddha Konasana / Butterfly Pose

-Sit on a yoga block to make Bound Angle Pose or Butterfly Pose more comfortable for tight hips.
-Alternatively, you may also place yoga blocks underneath your knees to support them if they cannot open up comfortably yet.
+Sit on a yoga block to make Bound Angle Pose or Butterfly Pose more comfortable if you have tight hips.
+Alternatively, you may also place yoga blocks underneath your knees to support them if they can’t open up comfortably yet.

 5. Support for Restorative Yoga Poses